guillaumeblaquiere/serverless-sql/README.md

 The proxy wrap the database TCP client connection in HTTP/2 protocol and call the serverless sql service running on Cloud Run (but can run elsewhere)

+Download the version of the proxy for your environment (see "Quick Links")

 ## Use proxy locally